Harry-Chen/InfMoE/README.md

 If everything goes well, you can find `libmoelayer.so` in `builddir`.

-## Plugin parameters
+## Plugin attributes

-When initializing `MoELayerPlugin` in TensorRT (either C++ or Python), the following parameters must be specified:
+When initializing `MoELayerPlugin` in TensorRT (either C++ or Python), the following attributes must be specified:

 * `expert_count`: INT32, number of experts (sub-layers)
 * `hidden_size`: INT32, the intermediate size of feed forward network (might not be used by sub-layer)